Revelation

 - Seeing that there is a wealth of evidence to support the claim that the events of chapters 4 and 5 take place after modern-day Laodicea has developed its distinctive character, . . .

-- And seeing that the white horse of chapter 6 is definitely connected to and develops its unique characteristics after the events of chapters 4 and 5, I find it infinitely easier to believe that the primary focus of this scroll is not on a triumphant church at the beginning of the Christian era, but on woeful end-time events that are sanctioned by Jesus in the light of Laodicea's failure; woeful events that will force God's remnant people out of the comfort zone and that will ultimately lead them to perform, "in days of darkness, under the pressure of trial and persecution," the work which they could have "performed in peace and comparative prosperity."
+- And seeing that the white horse of chapter 6 is definitely connected to and develops its unique characteristics after the events of chapters 4 and 5, I find it infinitely easier to believe that the primary focus of this scroll is not on a triumphant church at the beginning of the Christian era, but on woeful end-time events that are sanctioned by Jesus in the light of Laodicea's failure; woeful events that will force God's remnant people out of their comfort zone and that will ultimately lead them to perform, "in days of darkness, under the pressure of trial and persecution," the work which they could have "performed in peace and comparative prosperity."
 (5T456/7)

-CLAIM 4: The events spoken of in chapter 4:1 to 6:2 take place after 1844 - in the time of the Laodicean church. |
+CLAIM 4: The events spoken of in chapter 4:1 to 6:2 take place after 1844 - in the time of the Laodicean church.

 On how many occasions did Israel suffer woe when they failed the Lord?
 Their persistent failure even led to a situation where they eventually ate their own children!
 Is Laodicea not going to suffer woe on account of her failings?
 As typical Laodiceans (who are in need of nothing and who do not imagine for one minute that they are failing the Lord), we might be hoping to sail into heaven on clouds of ease (while all those whom we have neglected suffer because of our neglect), but it should be pretty obvious to any student of Scripture that Laodicea is going to have to suffer the consequences of her lethargy.